obsidianmd/obsidian-sample-plugin/README.md

 The specified rule is to sort items alphabetically

-> IMPORTANT: indentation matters in all of the examples
+> IMPORTANT: indentation matters in all the examples

 ```yaml
 ---